Coins of the pound sterling: Obverse designs

 All modern British coins feature a profile of the current monarch's head on the obverse.
-There had been only one monarch since decimalisation, Queen Elizabeth II, so her head appears on all decimal coins, facing to the right (see also Monarch's profile, below).
-However, five different effigies have been used, reflecting the Queen's changing appearance as she has aged.
-These are the effigies by Mary Gillick (until 1968), Arnold Machin (1968–1984), Raphael Maklouf (1985–1997), Ian Rank-Broadley (1998–2015), and Jody Clark (from 2015).
+Until 2022, there had been only one monarch since decimalisation, Queen Elizabeth II, and her head appeared on all decimal coins minted up to that date, facing to the right (see also Monarch's profile, below).
+Five different effigies were used, reflecting the Queen's changing appearance as she aged.
+They were created by Mary Gillick (for coins minted until 1968), Arnold Machin (1968–1984), Raphael Maklouf (1985–1997), Ian Rank-Broadley (1998–2015), and Jody Clark (from 2015).
 In September 2022, the first portrait of Charles III was revealed, designed by Martin Jennings.